JosephGAdams/FanFictionSuite/README.md

 FanFictionSuite

-Download, read and create ebooks using various fanfiction websites.
+Download and read using various fanfiction websites.
+Eventually will be able to create at least epub documents, currently spotty.